ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection on which Clone was called, and the resulting cloned Connection.
 These connections are "entangled" with each other, and become part of a Connection Group.
 Calling Clone on any of these two Connections adds a third Connection to the Connection Group, and so on.
-Connections in a Connection Group share all Connection Properties except "Priority (Connection)", see {{conn-priority}}.
+Connections in a Connection Group generally share Connection Properties.
+However, there may be exceptions, such as "Priority (Connection)", see {{conn-priority}}.

 In addition, incoming entangled Connections can be received by creating a Listener on an existing connection: